samsdam/Hype_Em/README.md

 # Hypemyfavs
 A script that downloads all your HypeMachine favorites.
-  Borrowed initially from fzakaria's python script, but with added goodies Uses Python 2.7+
+Borrowed initially from fzakaria's python script, but with added goodies.
+Uses Python 2.7+

 ## Features:
 - Downloads available tracks from hypemachine user favs